jvtubergen/jvtubergen/README.md

 ---

-*Interested in audio processing, and real-time systems.*
+*Interested in audio processing and real-time systems.*